core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Upon receiving a request with the Group Flag set to 0, following the procedure in {{sec-message-reception}}, the server MUST process it as defined in {{Section 8.2 of RFC8613}}, with the differences summarized in {{sec-differences-oscore-pairwise}} of this document.
 The following differences also apply.

-* If the server discards the request due to not retrieving a Security Context associated to the OSCORE group or to not supporting the pairwise mode, the server MAY respond with a 4.01 (Unauthorized) error message or a 4.02 (Bad Option) error message, respectively.
+* If the server discards the request due to not retrieving a Security Context associated with the OSCORE group or to not supporting the pairwise mode, the server MAY respond with a 4.01 (Unauthorized) error message or a 4.02 (Bad Option) error message, respectively.
 When doing so, the server MAY set an Outer Max-Age option with value zero, and MAY include a descriptive string as diagnostic payload.

 * If a new Recipient Context is created for this Recipient ID, new Pairwise Sender/Recipient Keys are also derived (see {{key-derivation-pairwise}}).
 The new Pairwise Sender/Recipient Keys are deleted if the Recipient Context is deleted as a result of the message not being successfully verified.